mkafrin/coord-line/README.md

 If you need to move your startPoint or endPoint, you can do that using the arrow keys to move the point left, right, forward, or back.
 R moves the point up and F moves it down.
 G will try and place the point on the ground.
 To select which point you are moving, you use the numbers 1 (startPoint), 2 (endPoint), and 3 (both).
 You can also hold ctrl down while moving the point to go slower.

+The heading of the coord-line will be represented by an arrow over each coord.
+To change the heading, use shift + scroll wheel.
+You can also use ctrl here to slow the rotation down.

 And that's it!
 Once you are satisfied with your coordline, just use `/coordline save`, fill in a name, and check out the `coordlines.txt` file in the coord-line folder.